facebook icon twitter icon youtube icon

 Academic-Year College Mentor: College Mentors provide support, encouragement, and mentoring to high school students through the academic year.
 College Mentors will interact with program participants in two main ways: through Saturday Session events and college visit trips.
 Pay rate is $11/hour.
 Minimum of 10 hours/month with additional hours available.
 Additionally, College Mentors will be assigned a specific role in one of two areas of Upward Bound programming: social media or program evaluation.
 Applications are open and accepted until positions are filled.

 Summer College Mentor: Summer CMs are provided on-campus housing, meals, and a stipend.
 The program includes one week of training, five weeks of a hybrid program on campus, and a one-week trip out of state.
 During the five-week hybrid summer program, high school students engage in academic coursework, enrichment activities and social/cultural experiences.
-Our team of summer CMs lead programming, provide supervisions to program participants, and buid mentoring relationships.
+Our team of summer CMs lead programming, provide supervisions to program participants, and build mentoring relationships.
 Applications will open in March and will be accepted on an ongoing basis until positions are filled.